CMPSC-203-Allegheny-College-Fall-2022/code-of-conduct/conduct.md

 Students are encouraged to:

-- Participate in class discussions.
+-Participate in class discussions.
-- Ask questions when needed.
+-Ask questions when needed.
-- Attend class regularly.
+-Attend class regularly.

 #### Unacceptable Conduct